garry0498/Onekhusa-Request-to-pay-Sample-Integration-python/README.md

 # OneKhusa Hosted Checkout — Python (Flask)

-A clean, config-driven **Flask** integration with the **OneKhusa Payment Gateway** (sandbox) that demonstrates the complete **Hosted Checkout** payment flow — including what happens when the **callback URL is not reachable**.
+A small, config-driven **Flask** app that demonstrates the complete **Hosted Checkout / Request-to-Pay** flow against the **OneKhusa Payment Gateway (sandbox)** — including the failure mode that catches most people out: **what happens when your callback URL isn't reachable.**

-This is the Python counterpart of the [`onekhusa-laravel-integration`](https://github.com/GarryBalala/onekhusa-laravel-integration) project, mirroring its architecture with the same routes and behaviour.

-> **In short:** a customer buys a ticket on your page → is redirected to OneKhusa's hosted checkout → pays via a TAN → OneKhusa confirms the payment to your server over a webhook → the customer sees the success page.
+**The flow in one line:** a customer buys a ticket on your page → is redirected to OneKhusa's hosted checkout → pays using a TAN → OneKhusa notifies your server over a webhook → your page shows *Payment Verified*.

+> **TAN (Timed Account Number)** — a short-lived account number OneKhusa generates for a single transaction.
+The customer pays into it from their bank or mobile wallet, and it expires after a short window.
+See the [OneKhusa docs](https://docs.onekhusa.com/api-reference/get-started/quick-integration) for the current expiry period.

+This is the Python counterpart of [`onekhusa-laravel-integration`](https://github.com/GarryBalala/onekhusa-laravel-integration) — same routes, same architecture, same behaviour.

+> ⚠️ **Sandbox only.** This is a teaching sample, not production code.
+See [Security Notes](#-security-notes) before you reuse any of it.

 ---